Student Handbook for Master of Science Degree in Biomedical Engineering

 • Programming: Knowledge of a high-level computer programming language (e.g., C, C++, Java, Python, R, MATLAB)

-• Engineering Sciences: A minimum of 4 technical engineering courses relating to one of the research tracks within the BME Department.
+• Engineering Sciences: A minimum of 4 technical engineering courses relating to one of the specializations/tracks (research themes) within the BME Department.
 The selection of these engineering courses should fill gaps in the student's engineering knowledge.
 Emphasis may be placed on courses related to the student's intended research focus.
-Documentation of the course selection and the knowledge gap it is intended to fill must be submitted to and approved by the student's research advisor and by the Director/Co-Director of BME Graduate Studies.
-See “MS leveling plan” form to be completed by student and their research advisor.
+Documentation of the course selection and the knowledge gap it is intended to fill must be submitted to and approved by the student's Thesis Director and by the Director/Co-Director of BME Graduate Studies.
+See “MS Plan of Leveling” form to be completed by student and their research advisor.

 Equivalent courses completed prior to application to the MS degree program can be used to satisfy these pre-requisite courses.

-To gain regular status, a student must complete these pre-requisite courses with grade of B or better.
-Cost effective online courses could be used to satisfy these pre-requisite courses.
+To gain regular status, a student must complete these pre-requisite courses with a grade of B or better.
+Cost-effective online courses could be used to satisfy these pre-requisite courses.
 Approval from the Director/Co-Director of BME Graduate Studies is needed prior to enrolling in online courses.
 Graduate tuition waiver does not cover these pre-requisite courses.

 3. Academic Load